john-pachec0/Monitor/APP_STORE_METADATA.md

 WHY WE BUILT THIS

 Mental health data is incredibly sensitive.
 Yet most apps sync it to the cloud, create accounts, and track everything you do.
-We built Untwist because we believe your thoughts belong to you—not to servers, not to companies, not to anyone else.
+We built Monitor because we believe your thoughts belong to you—not to servers, not to companies, not to anyone else.

 EVIDENCE-BASED & TRANSPARENT

-Untwist is based on established CBT research and principles.
+Monitor is based on established CBT research and principles.
 We're transparent about what the app does (and doesn't do), and we'll never make exaggerated claims about results.

-Download Untwist and start reframing anxious thoughts in complete privacy.
+Download Monitor and start reframing anxious thoughts in complete privacy.

 ---